Last Updated: October 11, 2022

 Is Gewurztraminer sweeter than Riesling?

-If you really want to know which of these two wines is better, the only thing I can recommend is to try them both and decide which one suits your palate the most.
+If you really want to know which of these two wines is better, then the only thing to recommend is to try them both and decide which one suits your palate the most.

 Both of these wines have sophisticated tastes that can vary significantly.
 Nevertheless, I am yet to be disappointed by a bottle of Riesling or Gewurztraminer because of the intense flavor that I discover each time I try one.

 If you are a big fan of white wines and want to expand your palate, I would definitely recommend branching out and looking for a decent bottle of Riesling or Gewurztraminer.
 Even if you have to spend a little more than you normally would on a supermarket Sauvignon blanc, I think it is worth the money.